 ELECTRIC SIT-TO-STAND DESKS

-Electric sit-to-stand desks are the more popular choice.
+Electric sit-to-stand desks are a more popular choice than crank-adjustable desks.
 With a touch of a button, you can go from sitting to standing.
 Some electric options come with a two-button, up-and-down, controller, or you can get a memory height controller that allows you to save presets.
 Talk about convenience!
 You're more likely to transition between sitting and standing as you work with an electric controller on the desk.

 Electric sit-to-stand desks, like StandDesk, start at $490.

 With one-touch digital height adjustment, 15-minute assembly, and free shipping, we believe HomeBase is the only standing desk your will ever need.

 Honestly, you're the only one who can answer this question.
 After you decide what you want in a sit-to-stand desk, you'll have to decide which option is best for you.
 If you're wanting to save some money and are committed to using the sit-to-stand feature, even if you have to manually adjust it throughout the day, then a hand-crank standing desk is a good option.
 If you don't mind investing a little more for the convenience of having an electric controller and easy transitions, then go for the electric sit-to-stand desk.

 Most importantly, you should be happy with your purchase, from the quality and cost to the buying experience.
 Read our tips for avoiding buyer's remorse when purchasing your new desk.